 The movie Groundhog Day is a 1993 film directed by Harold Ramis and written by Ramis and Danny Rubin.
 It stars Bill Murray as weatherman Phil Connors, who while on assignment to cover the annual Groundhog Day ceremony in Punxsutawney, Pennsylvania finds himself stuck in a time loop, repeating the day over and over again, until he finally gets the day right.
 Andie MacDowell stars as his producer and eventual love interest, Chris Elliott stars as his cameraman, and Stephen Tobolowsky stars as lovable insurance salesman Ned Ryerson.

-Countdown to Groundhog Day is one of the most powerful Groundhog Day related websites where we celebrate all things Groundhog Day - both the holiday and the movie!
+Countdown to Groundhog Day is one of the most powerful Groundhog Day related websites on the internet!
+We celebrate all things Groundhog Day - both the holiday and the movie!
 We count down to February 2nd every year and also share fun Groundhog Day related information and news.
+We have the most thorough list of Groundhog Day forecasters available anywhere on the planet.
 We also have lots of fun activities and merchandise.
 Feel free to use the navigation links to look around!
+You can learn more about Countdown to Groundhog Day here.

 Groundhog Day takes place on February 2nd, every year.

 Groundhog Day is in our hearts.
 Also it is celebrated in ceremonies throughout the world, the most notable Groundhog Day ceremony taking place in Punxsutawney, Pennsylvania.
-There are many other Groundhog Day ceremonies and Groundhog Day forecasters however.
-You can check out our ever growing list of Groundhog Day Groundhogs here.
+There are many other Groundhog Day ceremonies and Groundhog Day forecasters however!
+You can check out our ever growing list of Groundhog Day Forecasters here.

 Punxsutawney Phil is the groundhog at the center of the Groundhog Day ceremony in Punxsutawney Pennsylvania.
 Every Year crowds as large as 40,000+ gather in the town to watch Phil predict the weather.